Buyers Guides

 An amp that brings brand heritage, but doesn’t rely on its name to sell units.
 The Super Crush 100 has earned its spot on this list through its searing, gut punching tones and its ability to retain consistent tone in a range of situations.

-Besides the fact that they make some of the most recognizable amplifiers on the market (can you say orange Tolex?), Orange amplification has shaped the sound of many of the world’s biggest rock and metal acts since being founded in 1968.
-Of course, with the Orange Super Crush 100 combo, you’re getting the signature Orange looks, and you’re also getting the authentic tones, and awesome build quality you’d expect from this brand.
+In addition to making some of the most recognizable amplifiers on the market (can you say Orange Tolex?), Orange amplification has shaped the sound of many of the world’s biggest rock and metal acts since being founded in 1968.
+With the Orange Super Crush 100 combo, you’re getting the signature Orange looks along with the authentic tones and the awesome build quality you’d expect from this brand.

-Obviously, we couldn’t wait to find out how it sounded with some high gain.
+Obviously, we couldn’t wait to hear how it sounded with some high gain.
 After switching to the dirty channel and adjusting the overdrive, we got some thumping metal tones.
-The Super Crush series is designed with tube emulation circuitry, which we found mimicked Orange’s valve amplifiers very closely.
+The Super Crush series is designed with tube-emulation circuitry, which we found mimicked Orange’s valve amplifiers very closely.

-One of the most notable points about this amp was just how easy it was to get dialed in – as per usual we started off with the EQ all set to noon, and we were thrilled with the results.
-If the flat setting isn’t to your liking, you’ll be pleased to know that the Super Crush has 3 EQ dials (bass, middle, and treble), this let us make all the fine adjustments to our tone that we wanted to.
-We experimented with a few settings, and really liked the results across the board, particularly after scooping the mids.
+One of the most notable points about this amp was just how easy it was to get dialed in.
+As usual, we started off with the EQ all set to noon and were thrilled with the results.
+If the flat setting isn’t to your liking, you’ll be pleased to know that the Super Crush has 3 EQ dials (bass, middle, and treble); this let us make all the fine adjustments to the tone that we wanted.
+We experimented with a few settings and really liked the results across the board, particularly after scooping the mids.

-The cab is built from quality plywood, and houses a single 12” G12-K150 speaker.
-The response to changes in attack from this speaker were really excellent.
-It handled drop tuning extremely well, and even though we didn’t get a chance to fully break it in, it didn’t seem to lack tonal depth.
-There are no built in FX on this model, but it does feature emulated spring reverb and an FX loop.
+The cab is built from quality plywood and houses a single 12” G12-K150 speaker.
+The response to changes in attack from this speaker was really excellent.
+It handled drop-tuning extremely well, and even though we didn’t get a chance to break it in fully, it didn’t seem to lack tonal depth.
+There are no built-in FX on this model, but it does feature emulated spring reverb and an FX loop.

-If you’re shopping for a metal specific combo amp, it’s important that you’re able to recognize the features that separate those good for metal from those that simply aren’t.
+If you’re shopping for a metal-specific combo amp, it’s important that you’re able to recognize the features that separate amps that are well-suited for metal from those that aren’t.

 FX

-Effects pedals, especially those for metal, are designed to add gain to the signal prior to the preamp.
+Effects pedals, especially those for metal, are designed to add gain to the signal before the preamp.
 Some amps feature effects built into the unit, removing the need for a separate pedal.
-Having built in FX can help in cases where an amp lacks the necessary gain to lay metal properly.
+Having built-in FX can help in cases where an amp lacks the necessary gain to lay metal properly.

 Tubes vs. Solid State

 Tube amps are treasured for their natural breakup at high gain.
-When the right combination of preamp and power amp tubes are used, the resulting distortion can be enough to get the most guttural metal tones imaginable, without needing separate FX.
-The downside is that the effect is subdued at more moderate volumes, making it difficult to practice with the right tones at household volumes.
+When the right combination of preamp and power-amp tubes is used, the resulting distortion can be enough to get the most guttural metal tones imaginable without needing separate FX.
+The downside is the effect is subdued at more moderate volumes, making it difficult to practice with the right tones at household volumes.

-Solid state amps typically emulate tube tones with the use of electronic circuitry.
+Solid-state amps typically emulate tube tones with the use of electronic circuitry.
 The vast majority are much less organic sounding than real tube amps, but some exceptions do manage to come pretty close.
-The big advantage of a solid state amp compared to a tube model is that high gain can be carried at low volume, meaning that you can generally sound the same as you would at performance levels when practicing in your bedroom.
+The big advantage of a solid-state amp compared to a tube model is that high gain can be carried at low volume, meaning you can generally sound the same as you would at performance levels when practicing in your bedroom.
 Another notable advantage is that they’re less fragile, as there aren’t any delicate (and expensive) glass tubes to break.

 Power

 Consider how much power you need.
-If you’ll only ever be using your amp for jams, you might be better off looking at something with low power that you can crank right up, rather than going with a huge tube model with massive power that you’ll never be able to take advantage of.
+If you only ever use your amp for jams, you might be better off looking at something with low power that you can crank right up rather than going with a huge tube model with massive power that you’ll never be able to take advantage of.

-We really enjoyed testing out all 7 of these amps, but we’d really like to recap our favorites.
+We really enjoyed testing out all 7 of these amps, so let’s recap our favorites.

-Players looking for a great all rounder that blends price, power, and portability should look to the Marshall DSL40CR.
-If you’re only in need of a practice or jamming rig, and you’re not planning to spend a lot, the Boss Katana 50 MKII is the amp for you.
-If you’re simply looking for the best combo amp for metal and you’re not concerned how much it costs, you need a Mesa/Boogie Rectifier Badlander 50 in your life.
+Players looking for a great all-rounder that blends price, power, and portability should look to the Marshall DSL40CR.
+If you’re only in need of a practice or jamming rig and you’re not planning to spend a lot, the Boss Katana 50 MKII is the amp for you.
+If you’re looking for the best combo amp for metal and you’re not concerned with the price, you need a Mesa/Boogie Rectifier Badlander 50 in your life.

 • Simon Morgan